jadecobra/python_tdd_exercises/source/classes.rst

      pass

-  the terminal updates to show passing tests.
+  the terminal shows passing tests.
 Lovely

 * I wonder if I can do the same with the ``Other`` class?
-I update the definition to inherit from the ``Human`` class
+I change the definition to inherit from the ``Human`` class

   .. code-block:: python